A recipe for Sorpresine (Homemade Little Surprises)! Little squares of pasta dough are folded twice to resemble tortellini without the filling!

 - Slowly add just enough water to create a soft dough.
 If too wet, add a little more flour.
 If too dry, add a little more water.

 - On a lightly floured surface, knead the dough until smooth and elastic.
-Wrap in plastic and allow to rest at room temperature for 30 minutes.
+Wrap in plastic and allow to rest at room temperature for 30 minutes or up to 1 hour.

-- Divide the dough into two equal pieces.
+- Divide the dough into four equal pieces.
 Place one on a floured work surface and cover the remainder.
-Line a large baking sheet with parchment.
+Dust a large, rimmed baking sheet with fine semolina.

-- Place the formed Sorpresine on the parchment-lined baking sheet and repeat with remaining squares and then remaining dough, keeping the shaped pasta from touching one another.
+- Place the formed Sorpresine on the semolina-dusted baking sheet and repeat with remaining squares and remaining dough, keeping the shaped pasta from touching one another.

 Anita